 Practicing Real World Living

-The women of Phase III are living a sober life of purpose and passion.
-They have emerged from the malaise, bad feelings and ill health of addiction or mental health disorder.
+The women of Phase III are living a life of purpose and passion.
+They have emerged from the malaise, bad feelings and ill health of mental health disorder or addiction.
 They have begun the important work of alleviating the oppression of stigma and trauma.
 They have gained a sisterhood of betterment, health, and sobriety.
 They have spoken from their deepest places to dispel fear and release pan.
 They are actively working toward goals and dreams.
 They are revitalized in body and soul.